Training an ML-DFT model

 None

-: Standardization (Scale to mean 0, standard deviation 1)normal
+: Standardization (Scale to mean 0, standard deviation 1) is applied to the entire array.minmax

-: Row Standardization (Scale to mean 0, standard deviation 1)feature-wise-normal
+: Standardization (Scale to mean 0, standard deviation 1) is applied to each feature dimension individually.feature-wise-minmax

 Here, we specify that MALA should standardize the input (=descriptors) by feature (i.e., each entry of the vector separately on the grid) and normalize the entire LDOS.